Open-Systems-Pharmacology/docs/part-4/model-building-components.md

 *   A description can be added into the input box a the bottom, like for giving a literature reference from where you obtained this value.

 More examples for molecule parameters can be found by looking at a molecule in a simulation imported from PK-Sim®.
-If you enter a formula-defined or a state variable parameter, please refer to the general section defining how to use this functionality (???).
+If you enter a formula-defined or a state variable parameter, please refer to the [general section](#parameters-formulas-and-tags) defining how to use this functionality.

 As an example, we create the property "Molecular weight" for the molecule created above.